 After the Mattresses/Box Springs

-One tip that many people forget about when loading their moving truck is that you can put a lot of fragile items between your mattresses and box springs.
+One tip that many people forget about when loading their moving trucks is that you can put many fragile items between your mattresses and box springs.
 If you have large pictures or mirrors that you want to keep safe, this would be a great place to put them.
 Once your flat, fragile items are loaded between the mattresses, you can start on the big stuff.
-A lot of times there is room next to the mattresses to stack long dressers, and if there is any room on top of the dressers, it can just be filled out with boxes.
-This process can be repeated with all of the big square furniture pieces.
+Often, there is room next to the mattresses to stack long dressers, and if there is any room on top of the dressers, it can just be filled out with boxes.
+You can repeat this process with all of the big square furniture pieces.

-*Also before you pack yourself out of the area, check to see if there are any couch cushions or soft items, that can be stuffed in the area on top of the mattresses.
+*Also, before you pack yourself out of the area, check if there are any couch cushions or soft items that you can stuff in the area on top of the mattresses.

 After the Square Furniture Pieces

-If you have finished the furniture pieces and there is a “flat surface” to build off of, then it would be a good time to get couches in the truck.
-If there is not a flat surface, then you should probably grab more boxes until there is one.
-The couches take up the least amount of floor space if they are stood up on their end.
-Often you will want to use one of your straps to make sure a couch doesn’t fall over during transit.
-Once the couches are secure, you basically just need to fill in the rest of the area with whatever loose items, boxes, totes, or garage items are left.
-This is the part that requires a little more creativity, but the extra bungee cords can make anyone look like an expert.
+If you have finished the furniture pieces and there is a "flat surface" to build off of, then it would be an excellent time to get couches in the truck.
+If there is no flat surface, you should probably grab more boxes until there is one.
+The sofas take up the least amount of floor space if they are stood up on their end.
+Often you will want to use one of your straps to make sure a couch doesn't fall over during transit.
+Once the sofas are secure, you just need to fill in the rest of the area with whatever loose items, boxes, totes, or garage items are left.
+This part requires a little more creativity, but the extra bungee cords can make anyone look like an expert.

-Hopefully this article is of some use to those who do not have the gift of loading moving trucks to their full capacity.
-There is a lot more to the “perfect pack” than what was said in this article, and if you are still worried about loading your truck, you can always reach out to us at The College Moving Crew, and we would be happy to lend a hand.
+Hopefully, this article is helpful to those who do not have the gift of loading moving trucks to their total capacity.
+There is a lot more to the "perfect pack" than what was said in this article, and if you are still worried about loading your truck, you can always reach out to us at The College Moving Crew, and we would be happy to lend a hand.

 __________________________________ If you haven't received your Free Moving Estimate, Click Here!
 Call or Text: (515) 444-8661 Email: email@example.com